RichardLiSanchun/learngit/readme.txt

-Git is a version control system
+Git is a distributed version control system.

-something changes

-meiyoude shi   lsdfsdfsjfsljfsl
+Git is free software distributed under the GPL.
+Git has a mutable index called stage.
+Git tracks changes of files.

-create a new branch is quick
+Creating a new branch is quick AND simple.

-are u kidding me?

-nice to meet u?